pywbem/pywbemtools/docs/pywbemclicommands.rst

     SNIA            Software                  1.1.0
     SNIA            Software                  1.2.0

-See :ref:`pywbemcli server profiles --help` for details.
+See :ref:`pywbemcli server profiles --help` for the exact help output of the command.

 .. _`Server centralinsts command`: